 Once in Europe, you’ll find it easy to get between cities, as well as to other countries.

-Fly – easyJet is a great airline to use to get around Europe.
+- Fly – easyJet is a great airline to use to get around Europe.
 They offer cheap fares and are also generous with their luggage allowance.
 British Airways is also becoming a bit more competitive offering good flights and luggage options.
-Of course, there are other budget airlines such as Ryanaire, Wizz Air and various others, but sometimes they are overly strict with hand luggage weight and size.
+Of course, there are other budget airlines such as Ryanair, Wizz Air and various others, but sometimes they are overly strict with hand luggage weight and size.
 You’ll find a bit more on airlines further down in this post.
+Read more: easyJet Airlines – A Personal Review

-Buses – A cheap way to get around is to use a bus service such as FlixBus.
+- Buses – A cheap way to get around is to use a bus service such as FlixBus.
 Flixbus make it easy to find your connections using their route map seen below.
 There are sometimes options for night buses too, which is a good way to save money on accommodation for a night.
+We have used them countless times before and have really enjoyed their service.

 Many cities in Europe have good transport services to easily get to and from the airport.
 You should be able to get from the airport to the city by shuttle buses, trains, or if you wanted you could use Uber and taxies.
 If you are travelling somewhere out of a major city or town you may have fewer options available.
 By doing your research in advance this will make your arrival and departure easier and should allow you to find the cheapest option if you are on a budget.